steeve/cross-compiler/README.rst

 DOCKCROSS_IMAGE / --image|-i <docker-image-name>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The docker cross-compiler image to run.
+The Docker cross-compiler image to run.

-Default: image with which the script was created.
+Default: Image with which the script was created.

 DOCKCROSS_ARGS / --args|-a <docker-run-args>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Extra arguments to pass to the ``docker run`` command.

 Examples
 --------